 f.
 What are the job outlooks for the program?

 g.
 What ties do you have to your country of residence or of citizenship?

 h.
 What is your parents’ or guardians’ immigration status in their current country of residence?
 What are the financial assets owned by your parents?”

 i.
 Do you have a travel history?
-Please mention about your previous travels.
+Please mention your previous travels.
 In case you do not have the same, please confirm if your parents or sibling have a travel history.

 j.
 Who is sponsoring your education and why are they sponsoring your education.